AcroMedia/ansible-role-virtual-host/README.md

 #### linux_owner

-- The name of the user account to create
+- The name of the user account to create.
+Don't use a privileged (sudoable) account, or the account of a 'real' person.
+Let ansible create a new account specifically to hold the virtual host, as NGINX will be given traverse access into the account dir.

 #### project